decyphertek-io/decyphertek/docs/Pulumi.md

     # Create a login, CLI is free , no worries.
     # Create Project - Name .
 Description, and Stack / Config Saved.
     $ pulumi up
+    # Creates an S3 bucket , yes to approve.

 Dashboard
 ----------